qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Todo
 ----
-        ① Support for other common layouts such as Qwertz, Azerty, with a matching `_ACC` layer for specific language layouts.
+        … Support for more common layouts.

-        ② Support/testing for other keyboards.
-If this is to support keyboards other than 12×12×12×[8-12] or different leds, it seems best to isolate those layers in one subdirectory, and copy/edit that to other subdirectories for those mini 40%-50% keyboards.
-The layers would get too cluttered with endless
+        … Support/testing for other keyboards.
+If this is to support keyboards other than 12×12×12×[8-12] and/or different leds, it seems best to isolate all Minivan layers in one subdirectory, then copy/edit that to other subdirectories for those keyboards.
-          #defines otherwise.

 BUGS